qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

   by clicking and dragging a rectangle around some vertices.
 When a vertex is selected, its color changes to blue.
 To add more vertices to the current selection, hold down the :kbd:`Ctrl` key while clicking.
-Hold down :kbd:`Ctrl` or :kbd:`Shift` when clicking to toggle the selection state of vertices (vertices that are currently unselected will be selected as usual, but also vertices that are already selected will become unselected).
+Hold down :kbd:`Ctrl` when clicking to toggle the selection state of vertices (vertices that are currently unselected will be selected as usual, but also vertices that are already selected will become unselected).
 * **Adding vertices**: To add a vertex, simply double click near an edge and